hamster-shared/gitbook/docs/Automated workflow/EVM Contract/01_Create Project for EVM.md

----
-sidebar_position: 1
----

-# Create a project
+# Create Project for EVM

-## Create a contract project with template
+## Create EVM Project with Template

 You can create a new project from the Hamster **project list** page by clicking on the **Create Project** button.